What identification will I have to show at the test center?

 What Happens if You Lose Your Admission Ticket?

 However, if you lose your ticket, there’s no reason to worry.
 Just log in to your ACT account and reprint the document.
 That's it!
-This is probably one of the easiest ways to find an ACT ID.
+This is probably one of the easiest ways to find the ACT ID.

 In case you’ve already registered for the ACT and can’t find your ACT ID number, reach out to the ACT for help without delay.